ewuirl/TEM-ruler/README.md

-# TEM-length
+# TEM_ruler
-For calculating widths of objects
+For calculating widths of objects in TEM images